 The Impact of Tax Reform on Merger and Acquisition (M&A) Transactions

 Buyers and sellers have always taken taxes and tax law into account when evaluating a potential transaction.
-Sellers want to make sure that the proceeds they receive, net of their tax liability, is appropriate for what they think the company is worth.
+Sellers want to make sure that the proceeds they receive, net of their tax liability, are appropriate for what they think the company is worth.
 Similarly, buyers want to make sure the economic return they make, after paying taxes, will justify their purchase price.
-While taxes have always been an important consideration, the Tax Cuts and Jobs Act (TCJA) set to expire in 2025 unless lawmakers extend them, both buyers and sellers need to be even more strategic about how deals are structured.
+Now, with provisions in the Tax Cuts and Jobs Act (TCJA) set to expire in 2025 unless lawmakers extend them, both buyers and sellers need to be even more strategic about how deals are structured.

 Stock vs. Asset Deal